ViniciusTroyack/oregon-trail-with-bdd/README.md

 ## Envio

-Faça o push do código para o seu repositório GitLab e implemente-o via GitLab pages.
-No Canvas, envie a url do seu Gitlab Pages (por exemplo https://username.gitlab.io/oregon-trail-inheritance/).
+Faça o push do código para o seu repositório GitLab.
+No Canvas, envie a url do repositório.
 No GitLab, adicione ka-br-correcoes como membro do seu projeto com a permissão "Reporter".